adamlenart/random/supercentenarian/sample_size.md

 break point.

-Finally, plotting the predicted value of the harmonic sum transformed supercentenarian death counts gives a good fit to the data.
+Finally, plotting the predicted value of the harmonic sum transformed supercentenarian death counts -nls fit in black, ls fit in red- gives a good fit to the data.

     lm_pred <- predict(lm_fit,newdata=data.frame(count=1:100))
     # create data sets for plotting